loz-hurst/cpp-finance-materials-new/lessons/lesson-14.md

 }
 ```

-On top of being in efficient, having two Animals means each has its own internal state - what happens if your code calls Breath from LeggedAnimal and another piece of code, either in WingedAnimal or another derived class, calls it from the other side?
+On top of being inefficient, having two Animals means each has its own internal state - what happens if your code calls Breath from LeggedAnimal and another piece of code, either in WingedAnimal or another derived class, calls it from the other side?

 To deal with this, C++ allows us to use the virtual keyword when inheriting: